The CEI Criteria Explained

 The Corporate Equality Index survey and report are largely reliant on self-reporting from the business entity itself about its workplace policies and practices.
 However, the final criterion of the HRC Corporate Equality Index allows points to be deducted from a company’s rating in the event of a significant official or public anti-LGBTQ blemish on the company’s recent record.

 This process relies on research conducted by HRC as well as LGBTQ and allied individuals who work with or for these businesses and who communicate with us about discrepancies or challenges they face with the employer.

 When HRC encounters behaviors or actions that seem to run counter to HRC’s expectations of a CEI participant, HRC provides the business an opportunity to clarify and correct the situation by first contacting the business and offering a chance to respond and ensure, to the best of its ability, that no such action would occur in the future.
 Businesses unwilling to do so are penalized 15 points from their overall rating, with a minimum possible CEI rating of zero percent.

 Possible Behaviors or Actions that Run Counter to HRC's Expectations of CEI Participants:

-- Financial relationships with anti-LGBT advocacy organizations.
+- Financial relationships with anti-LGBTQ advocacy organizations.

 - Rolling back protections and benefits.